-Trumpâ€™s Signals on the Fed Are Worthless: Jonathan Bernstein
+Trump’s Signals on the Fed Are Worthless: Jonathan Bernstein

 In other words, the best and the brightest can try to figure out the administration’s future monetary policies, or who Trump will pick to fill the other current open seats on the Fed board or whether he’ll keep Yellen next year.
 They can try to predict the rest of the president’s future policy preferences and priorities while they are at it.
 But nobody really knows, not least the president himself.

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.
 Jonathan Bernstein is a Bloomberg View columnist.
 He taught political science at the University of Texas at San Antonio and DePauw University and wrote A Plain Blog About Politics.
-To contact the author of this story: Jonathan Bernstein at jbernstein62@bloomberg.net To contact the editor responsible for this story: Mike Nizza at mnizza3@bloomberg.net.
+To contact the author of this story: Jonathan Bernstein at [email protected] To contact the editor responsible for this story: Mike Nizza at [email protected].
 For more columns from Bloomberg View, visit Bloomberg view.

 COPYRIGHT